researchart/rose6icse/submissions/available/OpenVocabCodeNLM/INSTALL.md

 # Installation of artifacts

-This section describes the installation of the artefacts on the local machine.
+In addition to the docker demonstration, this section describes how to manually install the artefacts on the local machine.

 ### A. Codeprep library: